Mihail-GM/cosmos-app/README.md

 # COSMOS APP
 Using Vue.js 2, TS, Vuetify, Composition API, Firebase for authentication and saving favorites.

-You can register account or just us this user for login:
+You can register account or just use this user for login:

 email: mihail6146@gmail.com